 2. "Dear Mama"

-For the past decade or so, "Dear Mama," 2Pac's ode to his mom Afeni Shakur, has remained the unofficial Mother's Day hip-hop anthem.
+"Dear Mama," 2Pac's ode to his mother Afeni Shakur, is pretty much the unofficial Mother's Day hip-hop anthem.
 On this meticulously-crafted masterpiece, Shakur pats mama on the back for working tirelessly to put food on the table during the day and trying to liberate him from the perils of street life at night.
 HA

 Perhaps the perfect showcase of the man's softer side, "Keep Ya Head Up" is arguably his best individual performance ever.
 Over DJ Daryl's rendition of Zapp & Roger's "Be Alright," Pac delivers a message about staying ahead of the struggle and showing respect to all, regardless of gender. ("Time to heal our women, be real to our women /And if we don't we'll have a race of babies /That will hate the ladies...")
 HA